YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 Now lets say `AnotherInheritedAttribute` is added to Animal.GiveBirth(), or `SomeInheritedAttribute` is removed.

-Until `Dog.GiveBirth()` is recompiled whilst referencing the new assembly, it wont be aware of these changes, and so its attributes will be incorrect.
+Until `Dog` is recompiled whilst referencing the new assembly, it wont be aware of these changes, and so its attributes will be incorrect.
 It also means that it will be impossible to use the same version of Assembly 2 with different versions of Assembly 1, and still have the attributes for Dog.GiveBirth() be correct.

 In short, adding an Inherited attribute to a public virtual method can now potentially be a Binary (but not Source) breaking change.